djangodeployment/django-deployment-book/07-settings.rst

 servers for years but I've got ridden of all of them; it's not worth the effort when I can do the same thing at Runbox for € 30 per year.

-Instead, we are going to use ``dma``.
+Instead, we are going to use ``dma`` (nothing to do with direct memory access; this is the DragonFly Mail Agent).
 It's a small mail server that only does what we want; it collects messages in a queue, and sends them to a smarthost.
 It is much easier to configure than the real thing.
 Install it like this:

 .. code-block:: bash